Ontario Rainbow Trout Fishing: A Top River Guides Advice

 Centerpin Fishing For More Ontario Rainbow Trout

-On larger rivers or when fishing for bigger ontario rainbow trout and steelhead a very popular method of fishing is called Centerpin Fishing.
+On larger rivers, a very popular method of fishing is called Centerpin Fishing.
 Centerpin fishing is also known as float fishing except that it uses a special round reel called a Centerpin reel.
+Centerpin fishing for Ontario rainbow trout can be done on rivers that are 3 feet deep or more and it can be very effective.